JohnDoubleUB/angular-crash/README.md

     <!-- $event because we don't have access to task here -->
     <app-add-task (onAddTask)="addTask($event)"></app-add-task>

+If say we want to then set somethings visibility based on a condition, we can use ngIf, which we can use on a tag inline like so, putting this as a tag on the object:

+    *ngIf="showAddTask"

 ### DOM events (for binding functionality)
 Useful list because we can tap into all these events: https://www.w3schools.com/jsref/dom_obj_event.asp